Meditation Changed My Mornings: How I Found Focus

 - Even just 5 minutes a day can improve your focus, lower stress, and help you feel more grounded.

-- You don’t need apps, gear, or experience—just breath and a little intention.
+- You don’t need apps, gear, or experience—just breathe and add a little intention.

 - The benefits ripple into your energy, work, relationships, and mental space.